-During the winter, the temperature is low, so the soil remains wet and moist for longer than in summer.
-Also, during the cold, do not use cold water.
-It may shock your rubber plant.
+The temperature is low in winter, so the soil remains wet and moist for longer than in summer.

-You may notice the top 2 inches of soil is dry.
-If so, water the plant till water runs out from the drain holes.
+If the top 2 inches of soil is dry, water the plant till water runs out from the drain holes.

 Solutions for Overwatered Rubber Plant

-- Check for drainage holes.
-Remove any clogs so that the water runs.
+- Check for drainage holes and remove any clogs so that the water runs.

 3. Humidity Requirement

 Rubber plants generally proliferate when humidity is between 30% and 50%.